Installing Certificates

 - On the Certificates tab, click Install and then choose the type of certificate to install:

-- Select Server to install the certificate used by the Veeam Backup Enterprise Manager Service and Veeam Guest Catalog Service to connect to backup servers.
-For Linux-based Enterprise Manager, this certificate will also be used by the Veeam Backup Enterprise Manager REST API.
+- Select Server to install the certificate that the Veeam Backup Enterprise Manager Service and Veeam Guest Catalog Service use to connect to backup servers.
+This certificate is also used by the Veeam Backup Enterprise Manager REST API.

-- Select Web UI to install the certificate used by the Veeam Backup Enterprise Manager web app and Veeam vSphere Client plug-in to connect to the web browser.
+- Select Web UI to install the certificate that the Veeam Backup Enterprise Manager web app, Veeam Plug-in for VMware vSphere Client, and Veeam Plug-in for VMware Cloud Director use to connect to the web browser.

 - At the Certificate Type step of the Manage Certificate wizard, select one of the following options:

-- At the next step step of the wizard either provide a certificate friendly name for a self-signed certificate or choose an existing certificate that you want to install.
+- At the next step of the wizard, either provide a certificate friendly name for a self-signed certificate or choose an existing certificate that you want to install.

 - To install the certificate, click Finish.